xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ## BFD Scale

 Scale on NCS55xx and NCS5xx is always a subject of discussion because of the hardware resources available on the chipsets.
 The hardware resources are limited and has to be utilised properly to achieve the best results.
-Let us discuss in more details on how BFD scale is determined for these platforms and how well we have managed to address the resource issue.
+Let us discuss in more details on how BFD scale is determined for these platforms and how well we have managed to address the available resources.

 Scale is decided on multiple things.
 First is obviously the hardware resources.
 From BFD feature perspective, the OAMP Engine resources play a critical role.
 The resources are equally divided between CFM and BFD feature needs.
 Now if we double-click on BFD, then within that resources are again divided for BFD Single-Path and BFD Multi-Path.
 Again one more consideration, we need to divide the resources amongst IPv4 and IPv6.
 For IPv4 we only need to worry from the OAMP resources.
 But for IPv6 we also need to take into account other internal resources which limits the scale (internal to ASIC).
 IPv6 needs almost three times more resources than IPv4 w.r.t OAMP engine.
 Again when the packets are recycled, we need to take into consideration the queue and its bandwidth shared with other features and number of recycles.
 All these factors goes into scale considerations.
 Each Asic type i.e. Q-MX/J/J+/J2 has different processing, resources and bandwidth capacity.
 So the scale will vary across chipsets.

 Considering all the above criterias, we have succeeded in carving and the resources optimally , to provide right amount of BFD sessions (v4/v6) which suits every use cases.

 Note:
-If you are looking for details on the scale per product please contact your cisco representative.
+If you are looking for details on the scale per product please contact us or your cisco representative.
 {: .notice--info}

 ## BFD Timers

 NCS55xx and NCS5xx BFD Implementation supports timers which can be used for faster detection of failures.
-This are configurable values and users have the flexibility of configuring different timers and multiplier values.
+These are configurable values and users have the flexibility of configuring different timers and multiplier values.
 BFD v4 sessions do not have any limitations in scale w.r.t minimum timer values.
 But the BFD v6 scale limit does depend on the configured minimum timer.
 Below is the list of timers and multiplier values supported.

 **Support for IPv4 Timers and Multipliers**